Sarah Selby

 Overview of Practice

-In addition to her CPS work (as a Level 3 advocate, an approved rape prosecutor, and on the specialist fraud and serious crime panels), Sarah is regularly instructed to advise on and prosecute cases for a number of other agencies, including: the Department for Work and Pensions, the Department for Business, Innovation and Skills, various local authorities, and the Royal Mail Legal Services Department.
-She is experienced in the areas of Insolvency Act offences; health and safety, food hygiene, and environmental offences; benefits frauds; Education Act cases; and other offences prosecuted by local authorities.
-Civil work includes cash forfeiture and condemnation proceedings.
-Sarah has spent two periods on full-time secondment to the (then) Revenue & Customs Prosecutions Office: conducting a large-scale review of the adequacy of disclosure in a series of drugs, fraud and money laundering cases, which involved predominantly intelligence-led investigations and extensive PII issues.
+In addition to her CPS work (as an approved rape prosecutor and on the specialist fraud and serious crime panels) Sarah is often instructed to advise on and prosecute cases for other agencies, including HM Revenue & Customs, the Department for Work and Pensions, the Department for Business, Innovation and Skills / DTI (as was), various Local Authorities and the Probation Service.
+She is experienced in the areas of Insolvency Act offences; health and safety, food hygiene, noise nuisance and environmental offences; benefits frauds; Education Act cases; and other offences prosecuted by local authorities.

 Practice Areas